blaze/blaze/docs/source/datashape.rst

 Blaze favors the other approach in that types do not exist in a hierarchy but instead are inferred through constraint generation at "compile time".
-In addition it also permits a weakened version of gradual typing through a dynamic type ( denoted ``?`` ) which will allow a "escape hatch" in the type system for expressing types of values which cannot be known until runtime.
+In addition it also permits a weakened version of gradual typing through a dynamic type ( denoted ``?`` ) which allows a "escape hatch" in the type system for expressing types of values which cannot be known until runtime.

 The goal of next generation of vector operations over Blaze structures